 Area Development Programme (ADP)

 ADP is our primary approach to carry out the transformational development in the community where we work.
-ADP is a long term development programme (10 to 15 years) in which World Vision works with the poor and its partners in specific, defined, targeted geographical locations to address micro and macro poverty issues in the sectors of Maternal Child Health and Nutrition, Education, Livelihood, Water, Sanitation and Hygiene (WASH) and Child Protection.
+ADP is a long term development programme (10 to 15 years) in which World Vision works with the poor and its partners in specific, defined, targeted geographical locations to address micro and macro poverty issues in three sectors (Child Protection, Education, Nutrition and Resilient Livelihoods - NRL).

 World Vision believes that partnering with others is a key factor in bringing about lasting changes in communities.
-WVIN partners with government, community groups, NGOs and the private sector; WVIN adopts a multi-stakeholder approach to partnering, recognising that all of these different groups have an important role in creating change.
+WVI Nepal partners with government, community groups, local NGOs and the private sectors; WVI Nepal adopts a multi-stakeholder approach to partnering, recognising that all of these different groups have an important role in creating sustainable change.
 The nature of the partnering relationship varies depending on the issues being addressed, and the resources and capacity of the different partners involved.

 How we are accountable